Ebullioscopic/Adobe-GFG-Gensolve-Curvetopia/README.md

-# CurveShapeNet
+# CURVETOPIA

-**CurveShapeNet** is a versatile toolkit for analyzing 2D shapes, offering features like shape detection, symmetry analysis, curve completion, and shape recognition using deep learning models.
+**CURVETOPIA** is a versatile toolkit for analyzing 2D shapes, offering features like shape detection, symmetry analysis, curve completion, and shape recognition using deep learning models.

 ## Overview

-CurveShapeNet processes and analyzes 2D shapes represented as polylines.
+CURVETOPIA processes and analyzes 2D shapes represented as polylines.
 The main functionalities include:

 - **Shape Regularization:** Identifying and classifying geometric shapes such as circles, ellipses, rectangles, polygons, and stars.
 - **Symmetry Detection:** Detecting reflective and rotational symmetries in shapes.